Ombudsperson

 Who is your Ombudsperson?

-Meet Carissa Ciampaglia, Graduate Ombudsperson and Certified Mediator!
+Meet Carissa Ciampaglia, Certified Organizational Ombuds and Certified Mediator!

 How do you engage the Ombuds?

-While the Ombuds takes all concerns and inquiries seriously, they request that you keep information through these platforms to a minimum as confidentiality is not guaranteed.
+The Ombuds takes all concerns and inquiries seriously, and requests that you keep information through these platforms to a minimum as confidentiality is not guaranteed.
 The Ombuds is happy to answer any questions you may have to the best of their ability.

 Communication - the Human Connection - is the key to personal and career success."
 Paul J. Meyer